March 17, 1988: Apple sues Microsoft for allegedly stealing 189 different elements of its Macintosh operating system to

 Controversially, this deal gave Microsoft a “non-exclusive, worldwide, royalty-free, perpetual, nontransferable license to use [parts of the Mac technology] in present and future software programs, and to license them to and through third parties for use in their software programs.”

-A couple years later, Windows 2.0 arrived.
-It resembled the Macintosh interface much more closely than the first version.
+A couple of years later, Windows 2.0 arrived.
+It resembled the Macintosh interface much more closely than the first version of Microsoft’s operating system.
 As a result, on March 17, 1988 — the date we’re commemorating today — Apple sued Microsoft for stealing its work.

 Unfortunately, things didn’t go well for Apple.
 Judge William Schwarzer ruled that the existing license between Apple and Microsoft covered certain interface elements for the new Windows.
 Those that weren’t covered were not copyrightable.